Haruna Iddrisu: As Minister of State

-He has held various positions in government, including Minister for Communications under the Mills and Mahama governments as well as Minister for Trade between 2013 and 2014.
+He has held various positions in government, including Minister for Communications under the Mills and Mahama administrations, and Minister for Trade and Industry from 2014 to 2017.
 He was appointed the Minister for Employment and Labour Relations by President Mahama in July 2014.
 He was appointed minister for Education in January 2025 in John Mahama's second term as president.
 And in the same January 2025, the parliament of Ghana led by the deputy speaker confirmed his approval as the Minister for Education.
 He was sworn in with the other five ministers of state by President Mahama.

+As Minister of Education

+Haruna Iddrisu was appointed by the president of the republic of Ghana on 22 January 2025 following the immediate approval of the elected president, following the approval from the national parliament.

 Personal life

-He is a married Muslim, has 3 children, and hails from the Northern Region of Ghana.
+He is a married Muslim, has 3 children, and hails from the Northern Region of Ghana., Tamale.
+The family house is located at Bayanwaya, an area in the Tamale South Constituency.

 Football

 Haruna Iddrisu is a football enthusiast.
-He plays the game on weekends and holidays in his native town, Tamale.
+He plays the game on weekends mostly at Nobisco school Park and Tamale sports Stadium annex and holidays in his native town, Tamale.
 Iddrisu also owns the Ghana Premier League club, Karela United, and Division One side, Steadfast FC, a club that produced Leicester City's winger, Abdul Fatawu Issahaku.
 The English Premier League outfit reportedly paid 17 million Euros to secure Issahaku's services from Sporting CP.
 Haruna Iddrisu and his Steadfast Football Club earned 7.9 million Euros from the deal.